frida/frida-website/docs/javascript-api.md

 view.release();
 {% endhighlight %}

++   `ObjC.protocols`: an object mapping protocol names to `ObjC.Protocol`
+    JavaScript bindings for each of the currently registered protocols.

 +   `ObjC.mainQueue`: the GCD queue of the main thread

 +   `ObjC.schedule(queue, work)`: schedule the JavaScript function `work` on